Links on Android Authority may earn us a commission. Learn more.

 1. Made In Heaven

 The series focuses on two wedding planners, Tara (Sobhita Dhulipala) and Karan (Arjun Mathur), who navigate Delhi’s moneyed society to score major accounts for their wedding planning agency.
-The show brilliantly captures the minutiae of typical rich Delhi families and the relationships that foster within them.
+The show brilliantly captures the minutiae of typical rich Delhi families and the relationships within them.

 While the professional challenges of the central characters are the wrapping around the package, one also gets a deeper look into their personal struggles.
-The Indian original series is also a clever commentary on the prevalent classism and narrow-mindedness within the modern Indian society.
+The Indian original series is also a clever commentary on the prevalent classism and narrow-mindedness within modern Indian society.

 Another Amazon Prime Video Indian original series, Breathe is the story of love and desperation.
-A father will go to any extent, even to the point of murdering people, to save his son.
+A father will go to any lengths, even to the point of murdering people, to save his son.
 Sounds all too familiar?
 Yeah well, it is the plot of multiple Hollywood films, including the famous Denzel Washington starrer John Q.

 The protagonist in Breathe, Danny (R Madhavan), finds out that his son Josh is terminal and in need of a transplant.
 He then devises a plan to get Josh’s name on top of the organ donor list, but his methods are not as conventional as you might think.
 Danny’s troubles worsen when he finds himself the subject of a police investigation, one he desperately wanted to avoid.